-- The settings in the Inventory Handling Parameters (whinh0100m000) session are used as defaults for the corresponding settings in the Warehouses (whwmd2500m000) session. - In turn, the settings in the Warehouses (whwmd2500m000) session are used as defaults for the corresponding settings in the Item Data by Warehouse (whwmd2110s000) session. - Because LN only considers warehouse-item-specific settings, users can easily overrule general settings as required.
+- The settings in the Inventory Handling Parameters (whinh0100m000) session are used as defaults for the corresponding settings in the Warehouses (whwmd2500m000) session. - In turn, the settings in the Warehouses (whwmd2500m000) session are used as defaults for the corresponding settings in the Warehouse - Item (whwmd2110s000) session. - Because LN only considers warehouse-item-specific settings, users can easily overrule general settings as required.